chriswebb09/chriswebb09.github.io/_posts/2017-04-06-building-with-python-requests.md

 python linkcrawler.py www.google.com
 {% endhighlight %}

 The documentation in the Python standard library for [sys](https://docs.python.org/2/library/sys.html) calls it: System-specific parameters and functions In this case, we’re going to use it to access the URL that gets entered when our file is called on the command line using the sys.argv command.
-This gives us an array everything typed in after the word python.
-If we wrote sys.argv[0] the interpreters would give us ‘linkcrawler.py’ while sys.argv[1] would give us www.google.com.
+The sys.argv method returns an array with strings for everything typed in after the word python.
+Each additional entry in into the command line gets its own index.
+So inputting sys.argv[0] would have the interpreter return to us ‘linkcrawler.py’ while sys.argv[1] would give us www.google.com.

 ### Classes in Python